maltebp/river-hot-reload-prototype/notes/log.md

 - **Setup non-reloadable version of the game object system**

     - All the code is a barebones prototype version.

     - Component set are only implemented in the API, but not internally - components are just heap allocated in isolation.

-- **[!]
-Next up: implement hot reloading in the entity system**
+- **WIP: implement hot reloading in the entity system**

+    - I setup construction using lambdas and deferred construction, but with support for only 1 constructor.
+    - *A problem:*
+        Lambda construction will not work, because what happens if the types that the lambda has captured are also reloaded?
+Game objects are fine, because we reference them by handle anyway, but what about other structures that may have been exposed by a library?

+        - *Solution*: In essence, the lambda must be serializable, meaning all passed arguments must also be serializable.

+            - I'm worried that this seems like a tall order
+            - In case a system wants to handle construction of the object (e.g. because it wants to handle memory management like game objects) the object should have been passed by a handle.

+    - Multiple constructors serialization:

+        - [!]
+I postponed working on this until after I got hot reloading with single constructor working.
+        - DLL 1 that calls a constructor of game object A has a dependency on A and all of the constructor arguments.
+The DLL 2 containing A *also* dependencies on all the arguments.
+This means that 1 and 2 must in sync with regards to the type info of the arguments.

+            - I'm not entirely sure about this, and it may need some more experimentation across compilers.

+        - Because of the above, it should be possible to find the constructor via reflection by using the `typeid` names of the arguments.
+        -

     - [?]
 Do components need to be registered as well?